 Prepare some more questions.
 Now you can repeat this exercise with another ten questions.
 And another ten answers.

 With a total of 20 questions and their respective answers you have covered a good 98% of the likely questions that your audience will come up with.
 Be ready for ones that you can’t answer.
 So, try some responses along the lines of…”I don’t know that one.
 How about you and I look into that afterwards?”
 Become comfortable with this style, noting that you must follow up with the questioner after your presentation.
+Whatever you do of course, you don’t want to replicate the pause technique of Herman Cain.

 Rehearse.
 Your questions and answers should be rehearsed.
 Take care however that you don’t learn your answers.
 You want them rehearsed.
 But you also want them to sound lively, energetic and spontaneous.